Shaun-Tan-DJ/Food-Discount-Scraper/README.md

 #### Text data are processed through the following
 - remove all stopwords
 - snowballstem all words
-- converted into n-gram and tfidf format
+- converted into and tfidf format

 #### Text classifier is done using MulitnomialNB, Linear SVC and RandomForestClassif
 - GridSearchCV to fit optimal param for tfidf, MulitnomialNB, Linear SVC and RandomForestClassif